cncf/toc/reviews/2021-openservicemesh-annual.md

 > How has the project performed against its goals since the last review?
 (We won't penalize you if your goals changed for good reasons.)

 This is OSM's first CNCF project review.
-OSM's main project objectives has been centered on the following:
+OSM's main project objectives have been centered on the following:

-- Release version 1.0
+- Release version 1.0.0
 - Delivering a simplified operators experience for service mesh operations
 - Building a community that embodies the understanding and need for simple service mesh controls

 The core OSM team believes we've made significant progress in these areas.
-We will soon be releasing version 1.0 upstream.
+We will soon be releasing version 1.0.0.
 The project will continue to engage with the community through the use of community calls, session videos, as well as interactions on issues posted to the GitHub repo.

 ## Project Goals